olaisolheim/OblivionAerospace/README.md

 # Changelog

 **v0.1.2**
 * Added an auto-shroud to the Conical Heat Shield.
 It works like an engine shroud.
-Just add something to the heat shield's bottom node and the shroud/adapter will appear!
+Just add something to the heat shield's bottom node (like a decoupler) and the shroud/adapter will appear!

 **v0.1.1**
 * Added the Duna Exploration Rover example craft using the Conical Heat Shield for reentry.
 (You'll need the Procedural Fairings mod by e-dog.)